SpartanRedSox.weebly.com

 Castle Ward and Audley Castle

-Hasty decision on Thursday night, I decided to go to walking at Castle Ward Saturday.
+Hasty decision on Thursday night, I decided to go to Castleward today.
 To my amazement seven others wanted to join.
-We began in the main carpark and picked up an additional walker at Audley's Castle.
+We began in the main carpark and picked up addional walker at Audley's Castle.
 Day a bit grey but still good conditions for walking.

 Picture